Wales' Frizelle wins rhythmic gymnastics gold

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online

-Wales' Gemma Frizelle won gold in the rhythmic gymnastics hoop final, in her second Commonwealth Games appearance.
+Gemma Frizelle won an historic gold in the rhythmic gymnastics hoop final for Wales, they have only ever won silver.

 Her score of 28.700 put her ahead of Cyprus' Anna Sokolova, who took silver with a score of 28.300, and Carmel Kallemaa of Canada who claimed bronze on 28.200.